grafana/scenes/docusaurus/docs/scene-app-drilldown.md

 ### Step 3.
 Build drilldown page

-Modify the `getSceneApp` function to setup drilldown scenes.
-Use `drilldowns` property of the `SceneAppPage` object. `drilldowns` property accepts an array of `SceneAppDrilldownView` objects.
+Modify the `getSceneApp` function to set up drilldown scenes.
+Use the `drilldowns` property of the `SceneAppPage` object.
+The `drilldowns` property accepts an array of `SceneAppDrilldownView` objects.
 It allows drilldown URL and page to be rendered configuration:

 ```ts
 export interface SceneAppDrilldownView {